1NF1N18Y/smartloopfix/contrib/linearize/README.md

 respectively, to the current time and to the timestamp of the most recent block written to the script's blockchain.
 * `genesis`: The hash of the genesis block in the blockchain. (default is '00000ffd590b1485b3caadc19b22e6379c733355108f107a430458cdf3407ab6', mainnet)
-* `input`: smartloopaid blocks/ directory containing blkNNNNN.dat
+* `input`: halfyd blocks/ directory containing blkNNNNN.dat
 * `hashlist`: text file containing list of block hashes created by linearize-hashes.py.
 * `max_out_sz`: Maximum size for files created by the `output_file` option.